Classification of $\aleph_0$-categorical $C$-minimal pure $C$-sets: Introduction

 The reduction of the general classification to that of indiscernible structures uses a very precise description of definable subsets in one variable. $\aleph_0$-categoricity is combined with the classical description coming from $C$-minimality to produce a ``canonical partition'' of the structure in finitely many definable subsets, each of them maximal indiscernible.
-The characterization of $\aleph_0$-categorical and $C$-minimal $C$-sets is done via finite trees with labeled vertices and arrows, where the labels may be integers or/and complete theories of indiscernible, $\aleph_0$-categorical $C$-minimal $C$-structures; these $C$-structures are in fact pure $C$-sets or very slight enrichments.
+The characterization of $\aleph_0$-categorical and $C$-minimal $C$-sets is done via finite trees with labeled vertices and edges, where labels are natural numbers, or infinity, and complete theories of indiscernible, $\aleph_0$-categorical or finite $C$-minimal $C$-sets.
 The reconstruction of the structure from such a finite labeled tree uses again an induction on the depth of the tree. \\

 Chapter 2 lists some preliminaries.
-In Chapter 3 we draw a certain amount of consequences of indiscernibility, $\aleph_0$-categoricity and $C$-minimality of a $C$-structure, which leads to the notion of precolored good tree.
+In Chapter 3 we draw a certain amount of consequences of indiscernibility, $\aleph_0$-categoricity and $C$-minimality of a $C$-structure, which leads to the notion of precolored good tree (no inductive definition this time).
 Chapters 4 to 6 are dedicated to colored good trees.
 Chapter 4 presents $1$-colored good trees, which in fact are the same thing as precolored good trees of depth 1.
 In Chapter 5 we define the extension of a colored good tree by a $1$-colored good tree, construction which is the core of the inductive definition of $(n+1)$-colored good trees from $n$-colored good trees.
 General colored good trees are defined and completely axiomatized in Chapter 6.
-In Chapter 7 we show that the classes of precolored good trees, of colored good trees as well as of canonical trees of indiscernible, $\aleph_0$-categorical and $C$-minimal $C$-structures do in fact coincide.
+In Chapter 7 we show that the classes of precolored good trees, of colored good trees as well as of canonical trees of indiscernible, finite or $\aleph_0$-categorical and $C$-minimal $C$-sets do in fact coincide.
 Chapter 8 gives a complete classification of $\aleph_0$-categorical and $C$-minimal $C$-sets.